mothur/mothur.github.io/_wiki/marine_community_analysis.md

 The [ name](read.dist#The_name_option) file `gos.names` is
-used to indicate that certain sequences are present multiple times in our dataset.
-Mothur allows duplicate sequences to be specified in this manner in order to reduce memory and processing requirements.
+used to indicate that certain sequences are present multiple times in our dataset. mothur allows duplicate sequences to be specified in this manner in order to reduce memory and processing requirements.

 ### Clustering sequences